mnentwig/busbridge3/README.md

 On the bright side: Bitstream upload alone does not need most of the C# code.

-### In Vivado, the clock domain crossing gives a (methodology) warning!
+### There are no synchronizers in the outbound (application-to-JTAG) clock domain crossing
-One of those "annoying" details... it's for a reason.

 There are two clock domains:
-* The JTAG port (driven by TCK from the FTDI chip)
+* The JTAG port (driven by TCK from the FTDI chip, appears in any BSCANE2 primitive)
 * The application clock domain at a "higher" frequency (if in doubt, increase the FTDI clock divider to slow things down on the JTAG side)

-The crossing is unusual: no synchronizer is used as a conscious design decision.
+Outbound data needs to be provided well in time ("guaranteed by design" and possibly checked at runtime via the read margin function).

 If return data arrives so late as to cause metastability, it is invalid in any case.
 The downstream logic is "robust" so it makes no difference.

 Adding a synchronizer at the slow JTAG frequency would cut heavily into the readback cycle count budget, providing no actual advantage.
-It is at the user's discretion to use appropriate constraints, exceptions, or insert a pair of (*ASYNC_REG=TRUE*) FFs if there is enough time.

-Crossings are implemented using a toggle event in parallel to data that causes data to be sampled one cycle after a detected change.
+The user should review / edit the constraints for a specific application.

+The inbound crossing (JTAG to application) is more critical, as it needs to guarantee that parallel events are sampled correctly on a detected toggle event.

+At higher application clock frequencies it could make sense to delay the output of the toggle detector (JTAG to application) by an extra application clock cycle.

 ### Navigating the project
 There are three main folders: